-Hook: A hook is a skill which involves a player “hooking” their foot around the ball to change direction while they are dribbling with the ball
+Hook: A hook is a skill that involves a player “hooking” their foot around the ball to change direction while they are dribbling with the ball

 Hopped Pass: A hopped pass is a chip or scoop of the ball where the ball goes high enough that the opposing play is unable to get the ball

 IFAB: IFAB stands for the International Football Association Board.
-The is a governing body who set and maintain the official laws of the game of soccer
+The is a governing body that set and maintains the official laws of the game of soccer

 Injury time: Injury time, also known as “stoppage time” is time added on at the end of a half of soccer to replace the time lost for injuries during a game.

-Inswinger: An inswinger refers to the flight of the ball that is curving towards it’s intended target
+Inswinger: An inswinger refers to the flight of the ball that is curving toward its intended target

-Jockeying: Jockeying refers to the technique of holding up an opposing player by standing in their way no matter where they move to.
+Jockeying: Jockeying refers to the technique of holding up an opposing player by standing in their way no matter where they move.
 The aim is to slow down the play and keep them from passing the ball

-Juggle: To juggle the ball means to keep the soccer ball off the ground by using any part of your body except the hands and arms.
+Juggle: To juggle a soccer ball means to keep the soccer ball off the ground by using any part of your body except your hands and arms.